mitra42/dweb/docs/Authentication.rst

 -------------------------
 To manage who can access an object, an ACL is used.
 The ACL contains a KeyPair (private/public keys), an encryption (AES) key, and a list of who can access it.
-Each item on the List is the AES key encrypted with the public key of the viewer, and the hash of the viewer's public key.
+Each item on the List is the AES key encrypted with the public key of the viewer; and the hash of the viewer's public key.
 To find a key, the viewer can look on the list for items with the hash of its public key, and then decrypt with its private key.

 Revoking Access